This recipe is safe for Coumadin (warfarin) users.

 This recipe is safe for those who are sensitive to gluten.

 The thing I like about sweet potatoes is that they offer such great variety.
-But they’re also great for you with about twice the fiber of a russet potato.
+They're also great for you, with about twice the fiber of a russet potato.

 There is some confusion about the difference between sweet potatoes and yams.
-In the U.S. True yams aren’t widely available and what is marketed as yams are actually sweet potatoes.
+In the U.S. true yams aren't widely available, and what is marketed as yams are actually sweet potatoes.
 Because the U.S.D.A.
-Requires that sweet potatoes be also labelled as yams people can become confused.
-You might find them labelled either way and the flesh can range from a soft yellow to rich orange.
+Requires that sweet potatoes be also labeled as yams people can become confused.
+You might find them labeled either way, and the flesh can range from a soft yellow to rich orange.

 I like to use the darker orange Jewel yam for my recipes.
 They are sweet and the flesh moist and creamy.